aadarshsable/Darsh-s_Notes/101/BIO101/The Chemical Basis of Life/Membrane Structure and Function.md

 > For regulation the membrane should contain proteins embedded into it, cause only simple lipid bilayers are not sufficient

 -----
+## Membrane Fluidity

+#### Temperature
+As Temperature decreases the phospholipids come close to each other i.e, the *distance* between them decreases, which decreases the Fluidity
+Similarly, Fluidity increases with increase in Temperature

+#### Cholesterol
+Cholesterol inserts itself between the phospholipids At Low Temperature, due to insertion of cholesterol the distance between the Phospholipids increases thus Fluidity increases.
+At High Temperature,

 ---------------------